nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Create a PDF medical certificate for a patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1,2,3 …
 * Days representing the number of days of unfit, and it **must be positive integer** 1,2,3 …
+* The maximum allowed days is 60.
+Hence, any days more than 60 is regards as invalid.

 Examples: